FREQUENTLY ASKED QUESTIONS

 What is the age requirement to volunteer?

 We provide volunteer opportunities for individuals of all ages.
-Please inform the Volunteer Services Department in advance if you have children in your group.
+Please inform the Volunteer Services Department in advance if you have children in your group or if your group will require special accommodations to enhance your volunteer experience.

 Carter Burden Network age specific rules are as follows.

-All CBN volunteer opportunities require individuals or groups with children under 14 years old must be accompanied by an adult or chaperone.
+All CBN volunteer opportunities require individuals or groups with children 14 years and younger must be accompanied by an adult or chaperone.

 What can I wear to volunteer?